 Once the batter has formed, let it rest a bit and heat up a cast iron skillet or non-stick pan.
 If using a cast iron skillet, you'll want to add some vegan butter or cooking spray to the pan so the batter doesn't stick.

 Next, add ¼ cup batter per pancake to the pan and let them cook until bubbles appear on the surface and it begins to dry out (about 3-4 minutes).
 Then, flip the pancakes and cook about 2 more minutes on the second side.

 While I love these vegan blender pancakes all on their own, the most fun part of homemade pancakes is all the fun toppings:

 - Maple Syrup.
 The absolute must for all pancakes!

 - Fresh Blueberries.

 - Sliced Fresh Bananas or Caramelized Bananas.
 To caramelize bananas, simply add a little coconut oil to a pan and cook the bananas until crispy, flip, then cook the other side.
 This only takes an additional 5-10 minutes and is so worth it!

 - Coconut Whipped Cream.
 Check out the recipe for these Vegan Funfetti Buns to find the perfect Vanilla Coconut Whipped Cream recipe!

 - Any flavor jam!
-I personally always gravitate towards raspberry jam on these pancakes, but apricot jam, blueberry jam, or even apple butter would be extra delicious!
+I personally always gravitate towards raspberry jam on these pancakes, but apricot jam, blueberry jam, or even apple butter like the one I used in my Apple Butter Cookies would be delicious!